 Look for basic information about them:

-Taking the time to find this information allows you to forge a connection with them early into your introductions, which will make them more likely to contribute to your campaign.
+Finding this information allows you to forge a connection with them early into your introductions, making them more likely to contribute to your campaign.
 Building a rapport with people helps!

 Fundraising